nushell/nushell.github.io/book/commands/into_db.md

 title: into db
 categories: |
   database
-version: 0.70.0
+version: 0.71.0
 database: |
-  Converts into an open db connection
+  Converts the input into an open db connection
 usage: |
-  Converts into an open db connection
+  Converts the input into an open db connection
 ---

 # <code>{{ $frontmatter.title }}</code> for database